 U.S. diplomatic missions overseas are committed to supporting U.S. companies as they begin to export or increase existing exports abroad.
 You will find here a summary of the Palestinian market as an export destination and some suggestions for getting started.

-- Read the U.S. Department of State’s latest Investment Climate Statement on the West Bank and the Gaza Strip.
-Visit the U.S. Department of Commerce’s gov page and the BuyUSA website to get an overview of economic conditions and opportunities.
-Access the U.S. Commercial Service Market Research Library containing more than 100,000 industry and country-specific market reports, authored by our specialists working in overseas posts.
+- Read the U.S. Department of State’s latest Investment Climate Statement on the West Bank and Gaza.
+Visit the U.S. Department of Commerce’s website and the U.S. Commercial Service West Bank website to get an overview of the economic conditions and opportunities.
+For additional information on the market, view the West Bank/Gaza Country Commercial Guide.

 - Contact business support organizations in your target market, such as the Palestinian American Chamber of Commerce and the Palestinian Trade Center (PalTrade), and the Palestinian Shippers’ Council.

-- Make use of business matchmaking services available through the U.S. Foreign Commercial Service.
+- Make use of business matchmaking services available through the U.S. Commercial Service.

 - Contact your local Small Business Development Center.
 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Carriers are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.